 LPC reviews and updates its mission statement as part of its regular and ongoing long-term planning process.
-A comprehensive review of the mission statement occurs every five years prior to development of a new Educational Master Plan in order to ensure a mission-driven approach to planning.
-The College Council is responsible for reviewing and updating the college mission $(\underline{I.A.4-6})$ .
+A comprehensive review of the mission statement occurs prior to development of a new Educational Master Plan in order to ensure a mission-driven approach to planning.
+The College Council is responsible for reviewing and updating the college mission (I.A.4-6).